Car Accident While Pregnant in NC: Medical and Legal Guide

 The forces involved in a car accident -- even a low-speed rear-end collision -- can cause pregnancy complications that are invisible from the outside.
 You may feel fine.
 You may have no visible injuries.
 You may not have any abdominal pain.
 But inside, the sudden deceleration force can damage the delicate connection between the placenta and the uterine wall, restrict blood flow to the baby, or trigger premature labor.

 Go to the emergency room or call your OB-GYN immediately after any accident, no matter how minor it seemed.
 Do not wait to see if symptoms develop.
-Some of the most dangerous complications have a delayed onset, and early detection can mean the difference between a healthy outcome and a catastrophic one.
+Some of the most dangerous complications have a delayed onset of 24 to 72 hours, and early detection can mean the difference between a healthy outcome and a catastrophic one.

 Pregnancy-Specific Medical Risks After a Car Accident